mkdadche/Test/README.md

   ```

-- **Code Formatting Tools**: Explain any code formatting tools and configurations that your project uses to enforce coding style guidelines.
-For example, if you use `black` for automatic code formatting, provide instructions on how contributors can set up and run these tools to ensure code consistency.
+- **Code Formatting Tools**: `black` code formatting tool and configurations that can our project use to enforce coding style guidelines.
+For example, if you use `black` for automatic code formatting,

   ```
   use the `black` code formatter to automatically format Python code to adhere to our coding style.
 To ensure code consistency, please run `black` on your code before submitting a pull request: